 11. The 7 seats reserved for Marathas have been allotted by the Commissioners to the districts of Thana, East Khandesh, West Khandesh, Belgaum, Bijapur, Dharwar and Kolaba.
-We have appended to this report a statement No. (I) which gives the figures of the population of Marathas and Allied Castes in each of the districts in which seats are at present reserved for Marathas and in the commission of the commi Marathas and in those in which the Commissioners have proposed reservation.
+We have appended to this report a statement No. (I) which gives the figures of the population of Marathas and Allied Castes in each of the districts in which seats are at present reserved for Marathas and in those in which the Commissioners have proposed reservation.
 It will be seen from this statement that in two of the districts in which the Commissioners have proposed reservation, viz., Bijapur and Dharwar, the Maratha and Allied Caste population is only 22.9 per cent. and 20.4 per cent. of the total.
 Even these percentages are due to the inclusion among the Allied Castes of 122,000 Kurubs in Bijapur and 106,000 in Dharwar.
 Dhangars in the Deccan are an "Allied Caste".
 But the Kurubs of the Karnatak districts are not Dhangars at all.
 A reference to Enthoven's "Tribes and Castes of Bombay" shows that the Kurubs of Bijapur, Dharwar and Belgaum have no connection with the Dhangars of the Marathi speaking districts.
 Many of them are Lingayats by religion and do not speak Marathi.
 They follow the same occupation as Dhangars (shepherds) and on this account, and because in the census reports there is a single column for Dhangars, Kurubs and Bharwads, the Commissioners have included Kurubs as an Allied Caste.
 In our opinion, neither the Kurubs of the Karnatak districts nor the Bharwads of Gujarat can rightly be classed as "Allied Castes" for the purpose of the reserved seats.
 If the figures for Kurubs are excluded from the Maratha and Allied Caste population, Bijapur would have have only 7 per cent. of Marathas and Allied Castes and Dharwar 9 per cent.
 We therefore think that neither of these districts is entitled to have a seat reserved for Marathas.
-In Bombay City and the Bombay Suburban District the Marathas and Allied Castes number about 453,000 and form 45 per cent, of the population.
-We consider that a seat should be reserved for them in one of the Bombay constituencies where their numbers are largest, and where, owing to the competition of candidates from wealthier and more advanced communities, Maratha candidates may not be We have also allotted a Maratha reserved seat to the Ratnagiri able to succeed.
-District, where the Marathas form 77.6 per cent. of the population but are not able to ensure the election of their own candidates.
+In Bombay City and the Bombay Suburban District the Marathas and Allied Castes number about 453,000 and form 45 per cent. of the population.
+We consider that a seat should be reserved for them in one of the Bombay constituencies where their numbers are largest, and where, owing to the competition of candidates from wealthier and more advanced communities, Maratha candidates may not be able to succeed.
+We have also allotted a Maratha reserved seat to the Ratnagiri District, where the Marathas form 77.6 per cent. of the population but are not able to ensure the election of their own candidates.
 The figures given by the Commissioners in their letter No. A.D.M.
 1/66 (c) of the 19th June 1933, show that in the District Local Board elections in Ratnagiri, they were able to capture only half the number of seats to which on their population strength they were entitled.
-The position is the same in the Kolaba District where they form 71 .
-7 per cent. of the population but were unable in the District Local Board elections to capture even half the number of seats to which they were entitled.
-We have kept the Maratha reserved seats in the Thana, East Khandesh, West Khandesh and Belgaum districts as proposed by the Commissioners.
+The position is the same in the Kolaba District where they form 71.7 per cent. of the population but were unable in the District Local Board elections to capture even half the number of seats to which they were entitled.
+We have kept